axialeaa/DoormatCarpetExtension/README.md

 ## monstersSpawnInPeaceful
 Hostile mobs can passively spawn in peaceful mode.
 "true" entirely matches easy mode behavior.
-"below_heightmap" ensures that there is always a roof above the spawning location of a mob.
+"below_surface" ensures that there is always a roof above the spawning location of a mob.
+"below_sea" ensures that the spawning location of the mob is below y = 63.
 "unnatural" removes the capability for natural and chunk generation spawns.
 * Type: `PeacefulMonstersMode`
 * Default value: `false`
-* Suggested options: `false`, `true`, `below_surface`, `unnatural`
+* Suggested options: `false`, `true`, `below_surface`, `below_sea`, `unnatural`
 * Categories: `SURVIVAL`, `EXPERIMENTAL`, `DOORMAT`
 * Additional notes:
+  * below_surface utilises the `MOTION_BLOCKING_NO_LEAVES` heightmap algorithm.
-  * This modifies a <strong>LOT</strong> of classes, so there's a high likelihood I've missed something.
-If so, report it to me via the Github issues page.
+  * Due to how baked-in the peaceful mob system is, this rule modifies a <strong>LOT</strong> of classes.
+If I've missed something, report it to me via the Github issues page.

 ## mossSpreadToCobblestone
 Moss can convert nearby cobblestone to mossy cobblestone when fertilized.